Integrated digital and PR strategy helps business solutions review platform secure $45 million in funding and grow by 2,000 percent.

 Venture capital firms have invested more than $1.4 billion in blockchain since 2013, and more than 2,500 patents involving the technology have been filed in the same time frame.
 The implications for the financial world here are more obvious, but what does this trend mean for marketing?
 More than the average marketer may think, as it turns out.

-With Blockchain as the backbone of bitcoin, transactions are extremely fast and secure, all while being transparent.
+With blockchain as the backbone of bitcoin, transactions are extremely fast, secure and transparent.
 One blockchain analyst has compared it to a Google Doc, with our mainstream system of transactions being a Microsoft Word document.
 The ledger is shared for all to see and updates automatically every ten minutes, all while being incorruptible.

 Considering these strengths, it's only a matter of time before blockchain technology changes the marketing landscape as we know it.
 Here are three realms that may see changes due to blockchain technology in the not-so-distant future.